EllaTheCat/dopamine-2020/README.md

     git clone git@github.com:EllaTheCat/dopamine-2020.git
     make

-Running "make"
+## Running "make"

-- copies config files from your local repository to where i3 expects them at runtime.
+- Copies config files from your local repository to where i3 expects them at runtime.
-- copies script files from your local repository to a folder that should be on your ${PATH}.
+- Copies script files from your local repository to a folder that should be on your ${PATH}.
 I use ${HOME}/local/bin so users can symlink it to their preferences.
-- modifies the copies with your customisations,
+- Modifies the copies with your customisations.
-- sets the file permissions,
+- Sets the runtime file and folder permissions.
-- runs the i3 reload command should the config have changed.
+- Runs the i3 reload command should the i3 config have changed.
-- runs the i3 restart command when i3-status or i3bar has changed.
+- Runs the i3 restart command when i3-status or i3bar has changed.

-## "make -n"
+## Running "make -n"

-The "make -n" command causes the program to print out what it would do when invoked simply as "make".
-This is worth knowing because you can see beforehand what "make" will do.
+- Performs a dry-run, printing to the console whatever commands would have been executed without the "-n" argument.

 ## Classic default mode bindings
 By default, the i3 config file includes a set of $mod+keysym bindings